Want to know more about your skip bin hire?

 What happens if I overload the bin?

-Where possible the driver will try to take the skip, once the overloaded item is removed from the top of the bin, the overloaded item(s) where possible will be left in a neat pile near the site of the bin.
+Where possible the driver will try to take the skip, once the overloaded items are removed from the top of the bin, the overloaded item(s) where possible will be left in a neat pile near the site of the bin.

 What happens if the driver can’t unload the skip?